SickChill/SickChill.Wiki/Quality-Settings.md

 - **Custom**
   - Custom Quality gives you the Allowed and Preferred menus, outlined under [Custom Qualities](https://github.com/SickChill/SickChill/wiki/Quality-Settings#custom-qualities)

-Lets give you some real world examples that you need to consider selecting the quality.
+Let's give you some real world examples that you need to consider selecting the quality.
 For new/popular shows, you can basically set every quality as there are (probably) released in all of those quality's.
-However it might get problematic for more "exotic" and older shows.
+However, it might get problematic for more "exotic" and older shows.
 Maybe those shows where never released as HD/Bluray but only as SD/DVDRip.
-Needles to say if you only set HD quality for those shows then there is a good chance that SickChill wont find any downloads.
+Needless to say if you only set HD quality for those shows then there is a good chance that SickChill won't find any downloads.
 So the smart thing is to chose more or `Any` as quality.
-But most efficient is a old fashion manual search on the indexer to see in what quality the releases are uploaded.
+But most efficient is an old fashion manual search on the indexer to see in what quality the releases are uploaded.

 ## Custom Qualities